-Source Control for Oracle is a Windows application that makes it easy to version-control your schemas with SVN and TFS.
+Source Control for Oracle is a Windows application that makes it easy to version-control your schemas with Git, SVN and TFS.
 You can continue making changes in your IDE without the need to work on separate script files, so there's no disruption to the way you work.

 Source Control for Oracle checks your changes into version control for you — so you don't have to rely on manual scripting and source-controlling processes.
 You can compare changes to source control and see highlighted differences.
 When you're ready, just type a message and click Check in.